Many people struggle with negative thoughts that cloud their days and limit their happiness.

 Positive thinking includes seeing the good in human nature.
 Positive statements and reminders of this will help you, so you’re not discouraged by the bad mood of a friend, or when negative things are happening around you.

 When you’re angry, remember that there are no negative emotions.
 If someone suggests to you that you have negative emotions, they’re wrong!

-However, how you think about them is what’s critical here.
+Because, how you think about emotions is what’s critical here.

 Instead, think of emotions as uncomfortable, challenging, or painful.
-By making this important shift, you’ll honor your emotions and allow yourself to be a whole person.
+By making this important shift, you’re more soulful because you’re honoring your emotions and allowing yourself to be a whole person.

 Human beings are complex and we must honor the full range of our emotions.